-Creating and adhering to a thoughtfully constructed retirement savings plan is another way to avoid making short-sighted investment decisions - particularly when markets move lower.
-The plan should take into account a number of factors, including risk tolerance and short- and long-term goals.
+Creating and adhering to a thoughtfully constructed investment plan is another way to avoid making short-sighted investment decisions - particularly when markets move lower.
+The plan should consider a number of factors, including risk tolerance and short- and long-term goals.